 The director organizes a number of local day trips in Scotland and overnight group trips throughout Britain.
 The St. Andrews Study Group also offers many opportunities for individual travel and exploration throughout Europe.

-The application procedure is the same as for all other Colgate study groups.
-Students apply in November of their sophomore year for study groups that take place during fall or spring of their junior year.
+The application procedure is the same as for all Colgate study groups.
+Students apply in November of the sophomore year for study groups that take place during fall or spring of their junior year.